Tony A., 1978

 Time: 6-7pm

-Location: 217 W Cypress St, Rogers, Arkansas (Fellowship Hall)
+Location: 217 W Cypress St, Rogers, AR (Fellowship Hall)

 Format: Discussion - The first Monday of the month we study The Loving Parent Workbook.
 The first Friday of the month we study out of The Laundry Lists Workbook.